jarrocha/gRPC-Projects/README.md

 ## Motivation
 This is a collection of small project to understand the theory and implementation of gRPC.
-The main program is the blog program which is a implements gRPC unary and streaming services.
+The main program is the blog program which is a implements gRPC unary and streaming services through a CRUD API to interact with a local MongoDB database.
 It is still in an initial phase and under improvement.

 ## Table of Contents
 - [Blog Program](#blog-program)